GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/containers.rst

 latter, which is the more pressing issue.

-Another addition of as is the ``variance`` property as a convenience for the user..
+Another addition of as is the ``variance`` property as a convenience for the user.
 Astropy, so far, only provides a standard deviation class for storing uncertainties and the code to propagate errors stored this way already exists.
 However, our coding elsewhere is greatly simplified if we are able to access and set the variance directly.

-At last, we've added another new property, ``window``, that can be used to explicitly exploit the PyFITS ``section`` property, to (again) avoid loading unneeded data to memory.
+Lastly, we've added another new property, ``window``, that can be used to explicitly exploit the PyFITS ``section`` property, to (again) avoid loading unneeded data to memory.
 This property returns an instance of ``NDWindowing`` which, when sliced, in turn produces an instance of ``NDWindowingAstroData``,